Last Updated on August 4, 2024 by Soumya

 Suleymaniye Mosque is an imposing landmark that sits atop one of Istanbul’s seven hills and dominates the entire skyline.
 The scale and beauty of the mosque are impressive.

 Suleyman, the Magnificent, commissioned the Suleymaniye Mosque in the 1500s.
-Mimar Sinan, the greatest Ottoman architect of all times, built it.
-So, basically the mosque was the coming together of the visions and ideas of two great Turks of all times!
+Mimar Sinan, the greatest Ottoman architect of all time, built it.
+So, basically, the mosque was the coming together of the visions and ideas of two great Turks of all time!
 And that shows!

-Built in a peristyle and surrounded by marble columns, the courtyard of the Suleymaniye Mosque is majestic.
-Inside, the central dome is adorned with stained-glass windows, mother-of-pearl, and Iznik tiles arranged carefully to create a floral pattern.
+The courtyard of the Sulemaniye Mosque is majestic.
+Built-in a peristyle and surrounded by marble columns, it has a central dome adorned with stained-glass windows, mother-of-pearl, and Iznik tiles arranged carefully to create a floral pattern.

 Ortakoy Mosque

-The Ortakoy Mosque is usually absent from Istanbul beautiful places lists on the internet.
-And that is gross injustice because it is easily one of the most charming places in the city.
+The Ortakoy Mosque is usually absent from Istanbul’s beautiful places lists on the internet, which is a gross injustice because it is easily one of the city’s most charming places.

 Located on the waterside, right before the Bosphorus bridge, this stunning white mosque is absolutely one of my favorite places to visit in Istanbul.

-Architects from the famous Balyan family built the Ortakoy Mosque in the 19th century.
+The Ortakoy Mosque was built in the 19th century by architects from the famous Balyan family.
 Therefore, it represents a harmonious blend of Ottoman and European Baroque architecture.
-Rich decorations on the mosque, exquisite carvings on its columns, and magnificent reliefs make the Ortakoy Mosque one of Istanbul most photogenic places.
+The mosque’s rich decorations, exquisite carvings on its columns, and magnificent reliefs make it one of Istanbul’s most photogenic places.

 Topkapi Palace & Harem